amrisi/amr-guidelines/amr.md

 > ad rates

-When building AMRs for proper names or “-er” nouns, we need to fill the root concept (or top-level `:instance` role).
+When building AMRs for proper names or “-er” nouns, we need to fill the root concept (or top-level *instance* role).
 In doing so, we face one of three situations.

-(a) In general, unless the English text provides something more specific type, we fill the `:instance` slot from a special list of standard AMR named entity types, e.g. `person` and `company`.
+(a) In general, unless the English text provides something more specific type, we fill the *instance* slot from a special list of standard AMR named entity types, e.g. `person` and `company`.
 In such cases, we basically must hallucinate an entity type.
 For example: